Jessica POV

 "Sore," I replied sadly, barely containing my tears.

 "We have arranged for a nurse to live with us while you heal.
-I assume you do not want to return to the penthouse," Grandpa's gruff voice, full of barely contained emotions, asked.
-I do not know what he knows, but he acts like he knows something had gone on for Sam not to have been there.
+I assume you don't want to return to the penthouse," Grandpa's gruff voice, full of barely contained emotions, asked.

 "No, I never want to return there."
 I proceeded to explain what happened at Sam's office, their gloating about Tammy being pregnant, and that they hope mine dies.
 She got her wish.

-Grandpa pulled out his phone and walked away, as Grandma had tears flowing down her face.
-None had expected Sam and Tammy to be so heartless.
+Grandpa pulled out his phone and walked away, as Grandma's tears flowed down her face.

 "You are moving home with us, and recoup.
 I also suggest a quick divorce."
 Her tears continued to track down her tired face as she tried to contain her heartbreak and anger.

-Dad lives in a house that was my home growing up, but he does not own it.
+Dad lives in a house that was my home when I was growing up, but he doesn't own it.
 When Mum died in a shopping center shooting, I was one year old.
 Dad was allowed to stay in the house.
 However, if and when he remarries, the money given to support me will be reduced, and when I reach sixteen, it will stop, and I will get control of my funds.

 Since he remarried and had a daughter of his own, Dad has treated me differently.
 He showered his other daughter with love and gifts, but I was not.
 He was never violent or anything like that, but I could tell he did not love me in the same way, and my step-mum would ignore me over her daughter, when Dad was not around, making my relationship with Tammy a hard one.

 Growing up, it did not worry me as much as it could have if it were not for my grandparents, who made up for it and spoiled me.
-I spent many school breaks with them, while my half-sister did things with her mother.
+I spent many school breaks with them.

 "Rest up.
 You are going to be sore for a few weeks."
 He handed Grandma a prescription and instructions for my care.

 After getting dressed in slacks and a loose top, I was wheeled out of the hospital.
 A nurse will come and live with us and take care of my medical side.
 It was the only condition for me to be allowed to leave.
-Without the nurse, I would be staying in the hospital a few more days, and I did not want that.
-I needed to get away and be safe.
-I felt he could come to my room any time he wanted, but I was not ready to see him again so soon.
+Without the nurse, I would have stayed in the hospital a few more days, and I did not want that.

 "Sweetheart," Grandpa called as I settled on the couch with a pillow and blanket over my legs.
 I was not ready to climb the stairs to my room.